 All of the cinemagraphs are delivered as MP4s and are free to use for any commercial or personal use.

-Best for: Very high-quality free stock videos, time-lapses, looping clips, and slow-motion footage.
+Best for: Very high-quality free 4K stock videos.

 Plus, the site seems to focus on quality over quantity with an amazing collection of high-quality landscape clips and looping backgrounds.

 The categories and search bar makes it easy to find the ideal clip.
-Categories include nature and animals, beaches and water, construction and energy, and people.
+Categories include arial, fireworks, mountains, lakes, beach, summer, and more.

 Free Stock Video Website #10.
 Vidsplay